microsoft/theme-converter-for-vs/README.md

 ### Creating a VSIX for the new theme
 This section describes how you can create a VSIX with the converted theme for publishing and sharing.
 1. In VS 2022, create a new "Empty VSIX Project"
-2. Right-click on project node, select Add > Existing Item
+2. Select the project node and open the "Add existing Item" window: Use "Shift + Alt + A"; right-click on project node, select Add > Existing Item; or navigate to Project -> Add Existing Item...
-3. Set filter to All Files (*.*) and select the .pkgdef file(s) that the converter created under `<vs_install_dir>\Common7\IDE\CommonExtensions\Platform`. (e.g: `C:\Program Files\Microsoft Visual Studio\2022\Preview\Common7\IDE\CommonExtensions\Platform`)
+3. Set filter to All Files (*.*) and select the .pkgdef file(s) that the converter created under `<vs_install_dir>\Common7\IDE\CommonExtensions\Platform`. (e.g: `C:\Program Files\Microsoft Visual Studio\2022\Preview\Common7\IDE\CommonExtensions\Platform\Nord.pkgdef`)
-5. Select the new pkgdef file in the solution explorer and press F4 for the properties window
+5. Select the newly added pkgdef file in the solution explorer and open the properties window
 6. Set `Copy to Output Directory` to `Copy always`
 7. Set `Include in VSIX` to `true`
-8. Open the `source.extension.vsixmanifest` file, select Assets, click New.
+8. Open the `source.extension.vsixmanifest` file, select Assets, select New.
-9. Select `Microsoft.VisualStudio.VsPackage` for Type, and `File on filesystem` for Source.
+9. Set `Type` to `Microsoft.VisualStudio.VsPackage`, and `Source` to `File on filesystem`.
-10. Click Browse and select the .pkgdef you added.
-Click OK.
+10. Select Browse and select the .pkgdef you added.
+Select OK.
 11. Edit other fields in the vsixmanifest as desired (author, version, company, etc)
 12. Build solution and you now have a vsix in the output folder.